apacheplayground/terraform-aws-s3-webserver/.github/CONTRIBUTING.md

 If you have an idea for a new feature, we'd love to hear about it.
 Please follow these steps:

 1. **Check Existing Requests**: Before creating a new feature request, please check if there is already an open issue for the same feature.
-2. **Open a New Feature Request**: If your feature request is new, please fill out our [Feature Request Form](https://github.com/apacheplayground/terraform-aws-s3-webserver/issues/new?template=feature_request.yml). or [here](https://github.com/apacheplayground/terraform-aws-s3-webserver/issues/new?assignees=ronfontebo&labels=enhancement&projects=&template=feature_request.yaml&title=%5BFeature+Request%5D)
+2. **Open a New Feature Request**: If your feature request is new, please fill out our [Feature Request Form](https://github.com/apacheplayground/terraform-aws-s3-webserver/issues/new?assignees=ronfontebo&labels=enhancement&projects=&template=feature_request.yaml&title=%5BFeature+Request%5D).
 3. **Provide Details**: Include as much detail as possible, such as the use case, benefits, and any additional context or examples.

 ## How to Submit a Pull Request :hammer_and_wrench: